nhslegalaction/nhslegalaction/README.md

 ## Tuesday 26th March 2024

+@12:25pm
+Today I finally received my own key for my prison cell.
+For many days I had to walk all the way to reception to get back into my prison cell.
+But now that I have a key for my prison cell; I have placed it in the back of my phone case and I can come and go freely between my prison cell and the sitting area.

 @11:49am
 At breakfast today a girl called Alicia told me that there is a lady on the ward today who can help me.
 But I have no idea how to speak to this lady who is here to help people legally.
 Nobody on my ward is willing to forward my name to this unknown lady who is offering advice.
 I have made it clear for several days that I want help to find my own legal representation.
 As usual the staff on this ward do not honour any contracts.
 They deliberately do everything they can to block you seeking your own legal help which is not on their preselected list which has been provided.